hkarask/html-to-pdf-lambda/README.md

 # HTML to PDF with AWS Lambda, Wkhtmltopdf, Terraform
-AWS Lambda HTML to PDF converter
+HTML to PDF converter hosted in AWS Lambda, using:

-Uses a Terraform script to
-- provision a Lambda layer which contains the **Wkhtmltopdf** binaries and custom fonts
+- **Terraform** to provision the Lambda
-- create a **Nodes.js Lambda** with a function URL
-- S3 bucket containing a sample input HTML
+- **Typescript** to invoke the Wkhtmltopdf

-## Deploying Lambda
+## Deploy
+Modify the Lambda name and S3 bucket inside the `variables.tf`
 ```sh
 npm run build
 terraform apply
 ```

+## How to use

-After deploying you can invoke the Lambda:
+After deploying you can invoke the Lambda using the published function URL:

 ```sh
 curl -H 'Content-Type: application/json' \